Nicole Franklin Charged With Attempted Murder For Allegedly Running Over Teen Because She Was Hispanic

 As for Natalia, Venema says that her family was “surprised and shocked” that someone had targeted their daughter for such a crime.

-It remains unclear, as of this writing, if Franklin and the alleged victim knew each other or had otherwise had any contact with each other prior to this crime.
+It remains unclear, as of this writing, if Franklin and the alleged victim knew each other or had otherwise had any contact with each other prior to this reported crime.